Washitaw Nation: Classification

-In 1999, the Southern Poverty Law Center estimated that the group had about 200 hard-core members, noting its popularity among followers of Moorish Science, a nationalist movement.
+In 1999, the Southern Poverty Law Center estimated that the group had about 200 hardcore members, noting its popularity among followers of the Moorish Science Temple of America, a nationalist movement.
 The asserted legal basis for the establishment of the Washitaw Nation is a theory that individuals and groups may declare "sovereignty" and may separate themselves from state and federal governments, a concept earlier used by the Posse Comitatus.
 The argument is also made that Napoleon only sold "the streets of New Orleans and a military barracks" and that the rest of Louisiana was stolen from the Washitaw.

-Various United States courts have held that the Washitaw Nation is fictional and that it is not recognized as a sovereign nation.
+Various United States courts have held that the Washitaw Nation is fictional and is not recognized as a sovereign nation.

 Actions

 The Washitaw Nation is the accrediting agent for a diploma mill, the City University of Los Angeles.